-Re-authoring Teaching is an international learning community where people from different countries and cultures can pursue their studies in narrative practice, and reflect on developments in their own work.
+Re-authoring Teaching is an international learning community where people from different countries and cultures can pursue their studies in narrative practice and reflect on developments in their own work.
 Our members come from all over the world, and speak many languages.
 We are committed to creating space to share and disseminate knowledge and practices, while simultaneously honoring the unique features of local culture and language.
+Together we are re-envisioning Narrative Therapy.

 marcela polanco, of Muisca, African and European Colombian origins, is a narrative family therapist, in English.
 In Spanish, marcela’s supervision, teaching, research and therapy are informed by the work of Latin American academic and social activist on decolonial and anti-racist Andean feminisms.
 She is also inspired by an ethics of solidarity.
 She is currently an Assistant Professor of Marriage & Family Therapy at San Diego State University.
 For further information, click here.